ministryofjustice/opg-modernising-lpa/docs/runbooks/backups.md

 - This restore procedure can take hours to perform.
 - When running this procedure against Production or Preproduction, you will need to be able to assume the breakglass role.
 If you cannot, you do not have the required permission set to perform these tasks.
-- You will need the image tag currently deployed to production

-## Turn off the Opensearch ingestion pipeline

-1. Sign in to the AWS Console, Assume the breakglass role in the Production account, and navigate to the OpenSearch service.

-1. from the menu on the left select Ingestion pipelines.

-1. Select the pipeline named `lpas-production-stream` and click on the Actions dropdown at the top right of the table.
-Choose Stop pipeline.
-Wait for the pipeline status to change to Stopped.

 ## Restore a table from a backup

-1. Navigate to AWS Backup.
+1. Sign in to the AWS Console, Assume the breakglass role in the Production account, and navigate to AWS Backup.

 1. From the menu on the left, expand My account and click on Backup Vaults.